Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 #### Treasure

 The wooden chest contains an old map case in which Artimus kept floor plans of Castle Ravenloft, but the maps were lost long ago.
-The chest has a false bottom that can be found with a successful DC 10 Wisdom (Perception) check.
-Inside the hidden compartment is a tome of understanding.
+The chest has a false bottom that can be found with a successful DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
+Inside the hidden compartment is a [[5.
+Mechanics/Items/Tome Of Understanding.md\|tome of understanding]].

 #### Fortunes of Ravenloft